 In November 1983, the Istomin-Stern-Rose Trio participated in the gala concert held to commemorate the 20th anniversary of Kennedy’s death.
 It was to be their last concert and was a moving symbol of the end of their adventure.
 At that time, Marta Istomin was the artistic director of the Kennedy Center and remained so until 1990.

 Over time, certain aspects of Kennedy’s personality were revealed, and the record of his presidency was significantly depreciated.
 Istomin felt that he had been “smitten by Kennedy mystique”, or as he told James Gollin, by the “Camelot thing”.
-So many intellectuals had been taken in by the skillful political communication orchestrated by Salinger and Sorenson, who were two friends of Istomin’s!
+So many intellectuals had been taken in by the skillful political communication orchestrated by Salinger and Sorenson, who happened to be friends of Istomin’s!
 Istomin distanced himself, while remaining aware that optimism and idealism in politics were still possible at that time.
 Kennedy had symbolized them beyond the reality of his persona and his actions.
 The Vietnam War, the succession of political assassinations, and the Middle East crisis would bring humanity back to sadder realities.

 Istomin remained on friendly terms with the youngest of the Kennedy brothers, Ted, who wrote to him in 2000, for his 75th birthday: “You have enriched all of our lives with musical greatness and acts of selfless friendship”.